-I worked within academia for a total of about ten years between 2003 and 2016.
+I have worked within academia for a total of about ten years between 2003 and 2016.
 During that time I had the opportunity to collaborate with prominent researchers at Uppsala University (Sweden) as well as the University of Texas at Austin, University of Maryland, and the University of North Carolina at Charlotte.
 I got my Ph.D. in Peace and Conflict Studies from Uppsala University in 2014.

 In order to investigate the relation between aid and conflict I needed subnational aid data.
 I initiated an effort to adapt and develop the Uppsala Conflict Data Program‘s geocoding method to cover foreign aid.
 Together with colleagues we did the first substantial pilot effort to geo-code foreign aid which sparked geo-coding efforts at the World Bank, USAID, African Development Bank, International Aid Transparency Initiative, the AidData Center for Development Policy, and others.